You can do this!

-I used 32 fl oz to paint the skeleton on a small horse.
+I used a total of 32 fl oz to paint the skeleton on a 14.3 h, 1000# horse.

 What kind of brushes should you use to paint on your horse?

-This matters!
 Through many trials of different brushes, I found a combination that I like.

-- Be sure to do an outline first with something like # 12 round watercolor brush.
+Be sure to do an outline first with something like # 12 round watercolor brush.
 I used a Windsor and Newton Cotman round brush in the #12 size here

-Then fill in the outline with something wider, like a standard 1″ paint brush from any craft store or hardware store.
+Then fill in the outline with something wider, like a standard 1″ paintbrush from any craft store or hardware store.

-Lean horses ( like thoroughbreds) are easier to feel the bones to follow, as opposed to chunky or fat horses
+Lean horses ( like thoroughbreds) are easier to feel the bones to follow, as opposed to chunky or fat horses.

 If your horse has a full winter coat, it will be harder to get crisp lines, but you can still do it!

 If you have a lot of flies in your barn, chances are your horse will twitch their skin.
-This is ok, buy it does make getting crisp lines harder.
+This is ok, but it does make getting crisp lines harder.

 Spray the floor with fly spray but don’t spray the horse!

 3. It is not necessary to give the horse a bath first, but if your horse is really dirty, it would be a good idea.

 4. Braid up the mane and tail to keep them out of the wet paint!

-5) Finally, painting the skeleton on your horse.
+Finally, painting the skeleton onto your horse!

-Where can you find reference photos for the horse skeleton?
+So, where can you find reference photos for the horse skeleton?